heitor57/pattern-matching/README.md

 Pass the pattern file to the -f parameter or use -t to pass only a pattern.
 Use -d to see additional program information and -dd for even more information.

+Check the Portuguese written [documentation](./doc/doc.pdf) for more information.